Barker code: Known Barker codes

 The positive and negative amplitudes of the pulses forming the Barker codes imply the use of biphase modulation or binary phase-shift keying; that is, the change of phase in the carrier wave is 180 degrees.

 Similar to the Barker codes are the complementary sequences, which cancel sidelobes exactly when summed; the even-length Barker code pairs are also complementary pairs.
 There is a simple constructive method to create arbitrarily long complementary sequences.

-For the case of cyclic autocorrelation, other sequences have the same property of having perfect (and uniform) sidelobes, such as prime-length Legendre sequences, Zadoff–Chu sequences (used in 3rd and 4th generation cellular radio) and $2^n - 1$ maximum length sequences (MLS).
+For the case of cyclic autocorrelation, other sequences have the same property of having perfect (and uniform) sidelobes, such as prime-length Legendre sequences, Zadoff–Chu sequences (used in 3rd- and 4th-generation cellular radio) and $2^n - 1$ maximum length sequences (MLS).
 Arbitrarily long cyclic sequences can be constructed.

 Barker modulation

 In wireless communications, sequences are usually chosen for their spectral properties and for low cross correlation with other sequences likely to interfere.
-In the 802.11 standard, an 11-chip Barker sequence is used for the 1 and 2 Mbit/sec rates.
+In the 802.11 standard, an 11-chip Barker sequence is used for the 1 and 2 Mbit/s rates.
 The value of the autocorrelation function for the Barker sequence is 0 or −1 at all offsets except zero, where it is +11.
 This makes for a more uniform spectrum, and better performance in the receivers.

+Examples of applications

+Applications of Barker codes are found in radar, mobile phone, telemetry, ultrasound imaging and testing, GPS, and Wi-Fi.

+Many of these technologies use DSSS.
+This technique incorporates Barker code to improve the received signal quality and improve security.